vonKristoff/electron/readme.md

 #Electron Boilerplate

+**important notice** any node dependency that is required in the runtime of the app ie: `electron` and is kept in the `devDependencies` list @ `package.json` will not be included in the build process.
+Move them into deps list instead, or use `--no-prune` flag on `electron build`

 Electron uses `chromium` and `nodejs` therefore `Common JS` modules are allowed as well as 99% of `ES6` (all but `import`) and Node's `process` are available.
 As this app will be runtime, there is no need to concatenate / transpile the `JS` as for a normal web build.